-Once a school placement has been found, we will begin the onboarding process, supporting you to satisfy the conditions of your offer and undertake the necessary preparations for Summer Training in August and starting school in September.
+Once a school placement has been found, we will begin the onboarding process.
+This will support you to satisfy the conditions of your offer and undertake the necessary preparations for summer training in August and starting school in September.

-The more flexible you can be the easier the process of finding a suitable school for you will be.
+The more flexible you can be, the easier it will be to find a suitable school for you.